ocaml/dune/doc/caching.rst

 * ``disabled``: disables the Dune cache completely.

-* ``exclude-user-rules``: enables the Dune cache, but excludes user-written rules.
+* ``enabled-except-user-rules``: enables the Dune cache, but excludes user-written rules.
 This setting is a conservative choice that can avoid breaking rules whose dependencies are not correctly specified.
 Currently the default.

 * ``enabled``: enables the Dune cache unconditionally.